nimer2001/Brick-Game/README.md

 - Requires the Dano Game Lab package to play

 ## How to Play
-1.Run the BrickerGameManager.java file.
+1. Run the BrickerGameManager.java file(You can determine the number of bricks per row and the number of rows by providing command line arguments,or you can stick with the default values).
-1. Use the arrow keys on your keyboard to control the paddle and keep the ball in play.
+2. Use the arrow keys on your keyboard to control the paddle and keep the ball in play.
-2. Lose a life when the ball goes below the paddle.
+3. Lose a life when the ball goes below the paddle.
-3. Gain special items and bonuses from breaking certain bricks.
+4. Gain special items and bonuses from breaking certain bricks.
-4. The game ends when all bricks are broken or all lives are lost.
+5. The game ends when all bricks are broken or all lives are lost.

 ## Important Note:
 once you have the DanoGameLab package ready,make sure you include The DanoGameLab.jar dependency in your project structure.